 Bathrooms have required ground fault circuit interrupter (GFCI) outlets for decades.
-By the same logic, you should really have GFCI outlets or breakers serving any area of your home that’s near water.
+You really should have GFCI outlets or breakers serving any area of your home that’s near water.
 Texas goes by the National Electrical Code, which specifically requires GFCI protection in kitchens, unfinished basements, laundry areas, and other places where short circuits and shock injuries could otherwise occur.

 What Is a GFCI Outlet?

 These are the electrical outlets with test/reset buttons and usually a little light to show that it’s working.
 The device senses when a ground fault occurs, meaning electricity is flowing somewhere it shouldn’t, and interrupts power to the outlet.

 The famous example of why you need GFCIs would be getting shocked by a wet blow dryer in an unprotected outlet.
-A GFCI outlet shuts things down in a microsecond, so you can solve the problem and then hit reset to power back up.
+A GFCI outlet shuts power down in a microsecond, so you can solve the problem and then hit reset to power back up.